Why Sports Analytics is Essential for Victory Today

 Sports analytics, along with wearable devices, enable teams to forecast and manage player injuries by monitoring metrics such as current mechanical load and body mass index (BMI).

-With suitable data-enabled assessments, team management can identify players prone to injury and take action by reducing their workload or placing them in a player conditioning camp to improve their fitness.
+With appropriate data-enabled assessments, team management can identify players at risk of injury and take action by reducing their workload or placing them in a player conditioning camp to improve their fitness.

 Sports betting